 Sustained Release Lucentis

 Now, there are several longer lasting versions on the horizon.
-Genentech, the maker of Lucentis, has a sustained release system that has completed a phase II clinical trial called LADDER, and enrolled 220 patients.
-The system has received “fast track” designation by the FDA, which could result in a faster approval.
-It is now in a phase III trial.
+Genentech/Roche, the maker of Lucentis, has a sustained release system that has completed a phase III clinical trial called Archway, which showed that 98% of patients can go 6 months between treatments.

 The device is implanted into the eye in a relatively simple operating room procedure.
 Most of the device resides inside the eye, and out of view.
 Part of it is flush with the eye wall (the sclera).
 Through this portion, an ophthalmologist can refill the device, using a technique similar to the current monthly injections.
 The results showed a similar response to monthly Lucentis injections, and patients receiving the highest dose needed drug refills only once every 15 months, on average.
 Five percent of patients had bleeding into the eye when the device was implanted, and this was only considered a serious complication in one patient.
 A few patients needed to have the device removed because of implantation or exposure problems.